cespare/hmux/README.md

 OTOH, a problem with using builder.Get is that it doesn't handle HEAD requests.
 A ServeFile helper could register for both GET and HEAD.

-### Param extraction

-Extracting a single param is a little verbose:

-    name := hmux.RequestParams(r.Context()).Get("name")

-One change we could consider is adding a helper for fetching a single param:

-    name := hmux.Get(r, "name")

-That doesn't seem like a very good idea, though; the savings are small and it encourages people not to reuse the params pulled out of the context (which implies allocation?).

-A smaller change we could make would be for `RequestParams` to take an `*http.Request` rather than a `context.Context`. `RequestParams` shouldn't need access to the whole request state, but on the other hand virtually every caller will do `hmux.RequestParams(r.Context())` so maybe it's an improvement just to let them write `hmux.RequestParams(r)`.